What Is a Slow Tempo Called?

 Example of Largo Tempo

-The perfect example for “largo” tempo is Chris Stapleton – Tennessee Whiskey.
+The perfect example of a “largo” tempo is Chris Stapleton – Tennessee Whiskey.
 This song has 49 bpm and is a really slow song.
-Though, this just sheds light on the matter that slow tempo songs don’t necessarily have to be bad, as this song is really popular despite its slow tempo.
+However, this just sheds light on the matter that slow-tempo songs don’t necessarily have to be bad, as this song is really popular despite its slow tempo.

 Larghetto